A first timer's guide to Walt Disney World, Orlando

 - Evenings: Disney's BoardWalk* area is the place to be come nightfall.
 Stroll along the promenade, enjoy the entertainment and choose from one of the many restaurants and bars available.

-For more information on visiting Walt Disney World, as well as other nearby theme parks, check out our dedicated Orlando holidays page.
-Here you'll also find current offers on flights and holidays from the likes of British Airways, Thomson and Thomas Cook.
+For more information on visiting Walt Disney World*, as well as other nearby theme parks, check out our dedicated Orlando holidays page.
+Here you'll also find current offers on flights and holidays from the likes of British Airways, TUI and Virgin Holidays.

 We promise not to share your details